juanmanuelferrera/whisperkilled/docs/README.md

 **Privacy-First Transcription & Translation Tool**

-A powerful, user-friendly GUI application for transcribing YouTube videos and local video files using Apple's Speech Recognition, with AI-powered translation and summarization.
+A powerful, user-friendly GUI application for transcribing YouTube videos and local video files using **Apple's Speech.framework** via the YAP tool, with AI-powered translation and summarization.
 Built to kill the competition with unmatched privacy and performance.

 ## ✨ Features